rafsanahmad/Image-Subtitle-Button/README.md

 app:btn_titleColor="@color/white"/>
 ```

-The attributes can also be configured from themes.xml
+The attributes can also be configured from `themes.xml`

-For example:
+For example: in your layout
 ```
 <com.rafsan.image_subtitlebuttonlib.ImageSubtitleButton
 android:id="@+id/loginBtn"